跳至主要内容

 Customer retention strategies are processes and initiatives that build customer loyalty and improve customer lifetime value.
 Here are 12 retention strategies you can copy.

-作者 Hannah Wren, Content marketing associate
+作者: Content marketing associate Hannah Wren

 Businesses tend to think of customer retention as a metric, losing sight of what matters the most: their customers.